PROFILE: Michal Simecka, leader of Progressive Slovakia

 Insiders say that comparing the European Parliament to the snake pit of Slovak politics is naïve.

-“Michael Simecka does not know what he has got himself into and what to do about it,” one former minister in the recently collapsed centre-right government told bne IntelliNews.
+“Michael Simecka does not know what he has got himself into and what to do about it,” one former senior official in the recently collapsed centre-right government told bne IntelliNews.
 “He will come face to face with the thick wall of Slovak political reality.”

 Nasty compromises